PowerNukkitX/PowerNukkitX/README.md

 🛠 Creating Plugins
 ---

-* Add PowerNukkit to your dependencies (it is hosted by Maven Central, so you don't need to specify a custom repository) .
+* Add PowerNukkitX to your dependencies (it is hosted by Maven Central, so you don't need to specify a custom repository) .

 [Click here to see full Gradle Example](https://github.com/PowerNukkitX/ExamplePlugin-Gradle)